enoquetembe/MyNotes/README.md

 ## 💻 Project
-This project is an application to manage notes and useful links.
+This project is an application to manage notes and util links.
 It works as a service to take short text notes.

 <br>